PawelPalasinski/memory-game/README.md

 # Memory Game

 Simple memory game made using vanilla JavaScript, html and CSS.
-Made from the tutorial by Ania Kubow (https://www.youtube.com/watch?v=tjyDOHzKN0w&list=WL&index=8).
+Core of the game script based on the tutorial by Ania Kubow (https://www.youtube.com/watch?v=tjyDOHzKN0w&list=WL&index=8).

 ## Rules of Memory Game
 - You will start by flipping over one card